 Croissant dough is made and chilled.
 It’s then rolled with a rolling pin or a pastry sheeter.
 Then a block of butter is placed on the dough.
 The butter is then wrapped like a parcel of dough.
 The croissant dough is then rolled out and folded over itself to create the layers of pastry required.

 The dough is then cut into triangles and rolled up into a croissant shape.
 The pieces are then left to proof on a baking sheet and glazed with egg wash before baking.

-Croissant is a breakfast pastry that’s usually accompanied by un café in cafes.
-It’s registered as a product of special interest in France although it is related to the original crescent.
-This is a pastry from Vienna.
+A croissant is a breakfast pastry usually accompanied by “un café” (coffee) in French bakeries.
+It’s registered as a product of special interest in France, although it is a pastry from Vienna.

-Because of this pastry’s flaky texture, some people slice to make sandwiches filled with ham and cheese.
-A simple croissant can be eaten alone, or with butter.
+Because of this pastry’s flaky texture, some people slice it to make sandwiches filled with ham and cheese.
+A simple croissant can be eaten alone or with butter.

 Cornetto is the Italian version of a croissant.
 While croissant is a French translation of crescent, cornetto is Italian for “little horn”.
 A cornetto contains less butter than a croissant and more sugar.
 A cornetto is softer, whilst a croissant has flaky pastry.
 Occasionally a cornetto is called a “brioche croissant”, but the thought of calling it this makes many artisan bakers feel a little bit sick.

 The “cornetto vuoto” (an empty cornetto) is without a filling.
 A cornetto ripieni is filled and more popular.
 Common fillings include marmalade, honey, pastry cream and Nutella.

 An almond croissant is often a day-old croissant that’s been sliced and brushed with an almond glaze, and then almond cream is sandwiched between the slices.
 It’s a great way to lower food waste however, many bakers will make a special almond croissant from scratch.
 The top is often sprinkled with sliced almonds and icing sugar.